Daniel J. Frey

 Let us bring it for the right purpose.

-Justice renews hope in those that despair.
+Justice renews hope for those who despair.

 Justice lifts the minds and hearts of the lost.